Moving to Dallas, Texas – a Complete Guide

 The Cost of Public Transportation

-Even if you are shipping your car, you should get familiar with the public transport of your next location.
+Even if you are transporting your vehicle across the country and shipping your car, you should get familiar with the public transport of your next location.
 Big D is home to the country’s longest light rail system, DART.
 But you can also choose buses, taxies, and trolleys.
 You can get daily and monthly passes from vending machines, while the GoPass app allows you to buy your ticket via phone.